sagebind/isahc/README.md

 - Support for protocols other than HTTP.
 - Alternative engines besides libcurl.
 Other projects are better suited for this.

+## Why use Isahc and not X?

+Isahc provides an easy-to-use, flexible, and idiomatic Rust API that makes sending HTTP requests a breeze.
+The goal of Isahc is to make the easy way _also_ provide excellent performance and correctness for common use cases.

+Isahc uses [libcurl] under the hood to handle the HTTP protocol and networking.
+Using curl as an engine for an HTTP client is a great choice for a few reasons:

+- It is a stable, actively developed, and very popular library.
+- It is well-supported on a diverse list of platforms.
+- The HTTP protocol has a lot of unexpected gotchas across different servers, and curl has been around the block long enough to handle many of them.
+- It is well optimized and offers the ability to implement asynchronous requests.

+Safe Rust bindings to libcurl are provided by the [curl crate], which you can use yourself if you want to use curl directly.
+Isahc delivers a lot of value on top of vanilla curl, by offering a simpler, more idiomatic API and doing the hard work of turning the powerful [multi interface] into a futures-based API.

 ## When would you *not* use Isahc?